Skip to main contentScroll Top

 Rama II Memorial Park

-I was talking about it when I mentioned the temple at Money Thong, the mother of the sovereign, is from Samut Songkhram and one of his sons, who became Rama II, was born right here in Amphawa.
-This park was built to honor King Rama II, and is run by the Phraboromrachanusorn Foundation under royal patronage.
-It is built to commemorate his great patronage of Thai arts and culture, which has become a national heritage.
+I mentioned this when discussing the temple at Kudi Thong; the sovereign's mother was from Samut Songkhram, and one of her sons, who became Rama II, was born right here in Amphawa.
+This park was built to honor King Rama II and is managed by the Phraboromrachanusorn Foundation under royal patronage.

 house thai rama II memorial park amphawa - thailand